Who We Are

 Virginia's Department of Motor Vehicles (DMV) serves a customer base of approximately 6.2 million licensed drivers and ID card holders with over 7.8 million registered vehicles.
 DMV has more daily face-to-face contact with Virginia's citizens than any other state agency.
 DMV also serves a wide array of businesses, including dealers, fuels tax customers, rental companies, driving schools, other state agencies, local governments and non-profit organizations.

-Through our headquarters in Richmond, DMV operates 75 customer service centers, five mobile customer service centers, 50 DMV Selects, 13 permanent motor carrier service centers (weigh stations), 13 mobile weigh crews, a virtual customer contact center, automated telephone service, five DMV Connect teams, two mobile apps, and a website that offers more than 40 transactions.
+Through our headquarters in Richmond, DMV operates 75 customer service centers, five mobile customer service centers, 53 DMV Select offices, 13 permanent motor carrier service centers (weigh stations), 13 mobile weigh crews, a virtual customer contact center, automated telephone service, five DMV Connect teams, and a website that offers more than 40 transactions.

 What We Do